arbaazt21/Ordinal-Encoding-Label-Encoding/README.md

 # Label Encoding

-- Label Encoding is also used for Ordina Data.
+- Label Encoding is also used for Ordinal Data.
 - But it can only be applied  on  Dependent variable (Target (y)).